Rubberverse/qor-caddy/scripts/README.md

 ## install-go.sh

 Pulls latest version of Go for your architecture from [go.dev](https://go.dev) + sets git `safe.directory` to `*`, which means 'any location is considered safe'.
-Worksaround a problem during go pull / build where git operations fail as it doesn't see build-time directories as trusted.
+Works around a problem during go pull / build where git operations fail as it doesn't see build-time directories as trusted.

 For now, this only runs in Debian-based runners, and may fail pulling some architectures.
 If one isn't available from go.dev, then it will fail.
 Needs a bit of normalization to make it work better.